pacmanlolo/Afro-Lyrical-Artistry/README.md

 ![Afro-Lyrical-Artistry](https://imgur.com/a/wBrAoee)

-Use python to interact with the Musixmatch API for song lyrics
+Use python to interact with Afro-Lyrical-Artistry for song lyrics

 ### Prerequisites